NoeSamaille/wxo-test/script.md

 1. Create a python script and edit with Continue:
     ```
-    Generate a FastAPI skeleton that loads environment variables from .env file and exposes /health and /user-stories/generate endpoints.
+    Generate a FastAPI skeleton protected with basic API key that loads environment variables from .env file and exposes /health and /user-stories/generate endpoints.
     ```
 2. Copy the code from watsonx to that file.
 3. Ask continue to generate a Dockerfile for the codebase.